What’s Pre-Health Advising—and How Can it Help You?

 A:No. You can choose to major in any subject.
 It’s more important that you choose a major that interests you rather than choosing one to impress professional schools.
 In addition to your grades, professional schools will be looking at the scope and rigor of your courses when reviewing your academic record.

-A:Yes.
-It’s important to become involved with extracurricular activities throughout your time at MMC.
+Moreover, it’s important to become involved with extracurricular activities throughout your time at MMC.
 Professional schools look favorably upon students who have shown they developed intrapersonal and interpersonal competencies through activities outside the classroom.
 Joining clubs and participating in activities that interest you are a great way to develop those competencies.
-MMC has a Pre-Med Club, a Psychology Club, and a Science Society.
 When considering participation in extracurricular activities, keep in mind that professional schools like to see a breadth of experiences.

 A:Yes.
 The center has a speaker series—monthly meetings held on campus with speakers who have knowledge about specific health care professions and the professional school application process.
 The center also maintains an in-depth website that contains detailed information on preparing for the admissions process and provides individualized advisement by a dedicated, full-time pre-health advisor.